SagiYarden/quotes-of-the-day/README.md

-# titan-qoutes
+# Titan-Quotes

+A full-stack application for browsing and discovering quotes with infinite scrolling and tag filtering capabilities.

-- Backend: NestJS microservice fetching random quotes from FavQs, with caching, pagination & retry logic
+- **Backend**: NestJS microservice fetching quotes from FavQs API, with Redis caching, smart pagination & retry logic
-- Frontend: React + MUI client that displays quotes in a responsive grid
+- **Frontend**: React + Material UI client that displays quotes in a responsive grid with infinite scrolling
-- Shared: libs/quotes-interfaces for common Quote types
+- **Shared**: TypeScript interfaces for common Quote types in a monorepo structure

+---

+## Features

+- 🔄 **Infinite scroll** - Load more quotes as you scroll down
+- 🏷️ **Tag filtering** - Filter quotes by specific tags
+- 📱 **Responsive design** - Works on mobile, tablet, and desktop
+- ⚡ **Performance optimized** - Backend caching and frontend optimizations
+- 🔁 **Retry logic** - Handles API rate limiting gracefully
+- 🎨 **Material UI** - Modern, clean user interface

 ---